Rajpratik71/eucalyptus-wiki/Eucalyptus-Mailing-Lists.md

 **To see archives and for more information, visit https://groups.google.com/a/eucalyptus.com/forum/#!forum/euca-users**

+## euca-docs@eucalyptus.com

+This mailing list is for the Eucalyptus documentation team.
+If you're interested in contributing to Eucalyptus documentation, or if you have questions about our docs, this is the right list for you.

+**To subscribe, send an email to euca-docs+subscribe@eucalyptus.com and then reply to the subsequent email.**

+**To see archives and for more information, visit https://groups.google.com/a/eucalyptus.com/forum/#!forum/euca-docs**

 ## team-ui@eucalyptus.com

 This mailing list is where the Eucalyptus User Interface team works.
 Join this list if you have specific questions about Eucalyptus UI development.